Liberty Beginner

 Bitcoin realizes the Non-Aggression Principle technologically:

-• No permission required — Anyone can freely transact without anyone’s approval
+• No permission required - anyone can transact freely without anyone's approval.

 Related